krisderycke/memory/README.md

 figured that out now and will start programming the code for the ranomization.

 wednesday: lost a day, frustrating day
-Thursday: found my seconds breath and will try to code from scratch again
+Thursday: found my second breath and will try to code from scratch again (EDIT: nevermind the 2nd breath)